 Linus Schrage is emeritus professor of operations management at the University of Chicago Booth School of Business.
 He received his PhD in operations research and industrial engineering from Cornell University in 1966.
-He previously taught at Stanford University and has been a visiting professor or lecturer at UCLA, Pontificia Universidade Catolica do Rio de Janeiro, and Universite Catholique de Louvain, Belgium.
+He previously taught at Stanford University and has been a visiting professor or lecturer at UCLA, Pontificia Universidade Catolica do Rio de Janeiro, Xi'an Jiatong University China, Universite Catholique de Louvain Belgium, and Universidad Torcuato Di Tella Buenos Aires Argentina.
 He also worked at NASA.

 Schrage's research has ranged over supply chain management, inventory management, operations research, optimization, auctions, logistics, production and scheduling theory, simulation, queueing theory, planning under uncertainty, applied probability and statistics, and computer science.